U

 • Target markets and required standards

-If you don’t have drawings, ODM collaboration can start from references.
+If you do not have drawings yet, ODM collaboration can start from references.

 How do you protect our IP and confidential information?